The Ice Warden | Chapter 1

 “I’ve been there a few times, nothing cursed about it.”
 Yuri came out of his room in full gear.
 His grandfather’s axe hung from his right side, while on the opposite hip, he carried a sheath with his special dagger.
 Something that a stranger left behind a few years before.

-“Then why are you armed?” pointed out his cousin.
+“Then why are you armed?” his cousin pointed out.

 “You never know.”
 Yuri shrugged.
 “Is there some food left that I can pack?
 And where’s the waterskin?”